 - Oil-free moisturizer: Provides hydration without leading to congestion.

-- Sunscreen: Broad-spectrum SPF 30 or higher, daily, to prevent sun influence and uneven skin tone.
+- Sunscreen: Broad-spectrum SPF 30 or higher, daily, to prevent sun damage and uneven skin tone.

 Routine Tips